robertoAHenkel/aaron/003-simple-rag-qa.md

 ### Background

-In the previous step, we generated embeddings for user queries.
-Now we need to:
+To complete the search functionality, we still need to:
 1. Use these embeddings to find similar documents in our Firestore collection
 2. Return the most relevant results based on vector similarity
 3. Configure appropriate distance measures and thresholds